Erica97/MLH2022/README.md

-# Association Rules Extrator (Data Mining Flask Web App)
+# Association Rules Extractor (Data Mining Flask Web App)

 This is the sample code prepared by Jiawen Li for the MLH summer 2022 fellowship program.